Home Ownership for Everyone

 Black Home Ownership has been declining since 2004

-• Most Recent Data: As of 2024, the Black homeownership rate in the U.S. is around 44%, significantly lower than the national average of approximately 65%.
+• Most Recent Data: As of 2024, the Black homeownership rate is around 44%, significantly lower than the national average of 65%.

 • Historic Gap: The Black-white homeownership gap remains wide—about 30 percentage points—and is larger now than it was in 1968, when the Fair Housing Act was passed.